Itako, Ibaraki

 Itako (潮来市, Itako-shi) is a city located in Ibaraki Prefecture, Japan.
-As of 1 November 2024, the city had an estimated population of 27,577 in 10,849 households and a population density of 386 persons per km².
+As of 1 November 2024, the city had an estimated population of 26,063 in 10,849 households and a population density of 365 persons per km².
 The percentage of the population aged over 65 was 32.9%.
 The total area of the city is 71.40 sqkm.
 It is known for its annual iris festival (Itako Ayame Matsuri).
 Much of the city is within the borders of the Suigo-Tsukuba Quasi-National Park.

 Geography

 Itako is located in southern Ibaraki Prefecture, bordered by Chiba Prefecture to the south, and sandwiched between Lake Kasumigaura to the west and Lake Kitaura to the east.
 The Tone River also flows through the city, which has been noted since the Edo period for its network of canals.
-The city is approximately 80 kilometers north of Tokyo.
+The city is approximately 80 kilometres north of Tokyo.